jinghuazhao/Computational-Statistics/docs/SYSTEMS.md

 wsl --distribution Ubuntu
 wsl --set-default Ubuntu-20.04
 ```
 The command could also takes additional parameters, e.g., -d debian.
-The last command uses WSL2.
 One can also create a desktop entry pointing to C:\Windows\system32\wsl.exe.

 Location of the distros are found by